 We do charge fees for weddings.
 Please speak to our church administrator for details.

 We do require that you come to meet with the minister at least twice to plan the ceremony.
 We require that you consult with our music director about any music on site.
-We require your marriage licence five (5) working days before the wedding.
+We require your marriage license and full payment of fees to Thornhill United Church, no later than five (5) working days before the wedding.
 We recommend marriage preparation programs, to which you will be referred.